Silver25/neurographic-artist/README.md

 ![Am I responsive](readme_assets/image00.png)
 - In a lack of Responsive view generator [https://ui.dev/amiresponsive] above image cover some minimum preview

+## Purpose

+The objective of this project is to create a responsive website utilizing Python/Django, JavaScript, HTML, and CSS (Bootstrap), representing a full stack development approach.

+At present, the project serves solely educational purposes and bears no connection to any existing real-life counterparts.
+The content of the website is tailored for individuals seeking tranquility and relaxation.
+Users will have the ability to explore the website through an operational navigation bar that directs them to various sections of the site.

+Furthermore, the website provides an engaging experience of contemporary web dynamics by facilitating visitor interaction with forms and content modification.

 ## Description [Interactive Responsive Website]

 Discover the World of Neurographic Art: Transform Your Mind, Emotions, and Creativity